barryclark/jekyll-now/_posts/2017-6-2-My-kNN-classifier.md

         dist = euc(row, i)
-        neighbor_dist.append(dist)  # compute the distance from all neighbors ndist = np.array(neighbor_dist) # convert the list of distance into an array knn = ndist.argsort()[:k]  # find the index of the 3 closest values for j in knn:
+        neighbor_dist.append(dist)  # compute the distance from all neighbors ndist = np.array(neighbor_dist) # convert the list of distance into an array knn = ndist.argsort()[:k]  # find the index of the k closest values for j in knn:
         knn_label.append(self.y_train[j])  # categorising
 ```

 ### 5. Determine the category based on majority votes
 I was stumbled a bit while looking for the best way to simulating this majority voting system.
-As I studied a lot of Statistics, a simple way to find the most frequently occur element in the list is to by finding the mode.
+As I studied a lot of Statistics, a simple way to find the most frequently occur element in the list is by finding the mode.
 Numpy has a method for that.

 ![Screenshot from Scipy docs](/assets/KNN-1.png)